GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

 * In addition to all the secure-cloud-function resources created, this example will also create:
   * A Webserver Instance
-  * A startup script will be added in the internal server to create the webserver using Python code
+  * A startup script will be added in the internal server to create the Webserver using Python code
   * A Storage Bucket to store Cloud Function source Code
   * A Firewall rule to allow to connect on Webserver using Private IP